+Transcript:[Brendan Pang]: Food and community for me, they just pair so perfectly together.
 Food is such a universal language.
 If you think about it people share food, they eat together, they cook together, it really brings people together and that’s what community is all about.

 My name is Brendan Pang.
 I’m a local Perth boy, I’m an author, cook and run a dumpling business.

 I spent 18 months up in Broome working as a social worker with the local Aboriginal communities.
 I learnt a lot about local produce and culture and different people.
-I lived with a Malaysian Aboriginal family, they took me out on the dingy fishing.
-They would catch local fish and stingrays, a lot of the produce that we caught we’d cook and for me, quite interestingly, it had such strong Asian influences, so it is very similar to my upbringing.
+I lived with a Malaysian Aboriginal family.
+They took me out on the dingy fishing.
+They would catch local fish and stingrays.
+A lot of the produce that we caught, we’d cook and for me, quite interestingly, it had such strong Asian influences, so it is very similar to my upbringing.
 It’s something that I carry with me today.

 Community is at the centre of everything that I do in terms of cooking or it’s spending time with family and friends.
 It’s so important for us to share our influences and traditions with others.
-For me, being Australian means having a fair go for all.
+I think for me being Australian means having a fair go for all.
 It means being compassionate, it means understanding about all the people and cultures around me, because it’s such a big part of who I am.